MissPhumy/QR-Reader-with-OLED-Display/README.md

-# QR Image Scanner with OLED Display: Enhancing Efficiency
+# QR Image with OLED Display: Enhancing Efficiency

 ## Team
-**Prudence Radebe (Project Lead & Developer):** Responsible for designing, developing, and implementing the QR image scanner with OLED display integration.
+**Prudence Radebe (Project Lead & Developer):** Responsible for designing, developing, and implementing the QR image reader with OLED display integration.
 Also in charge of coordinating tasks and ensuring project completion.

 ## Technologies